abc-david/models/README.md

 ## Testing

 For testing, the Models Service includes tools for verifying schema compatibility and generating test data.
-See the testing documentation for more information.
+The `testing` directory contains utilities to assist with testing model operations.

 ## Integration Points